Joshua earned an MBA from USF and writes mostly about software and technology.

 To clear both filters for the table, go to the Home table and find the Edit section to the right of your screen.
 Click on Sort & Filter, then Clear.
 This will remove all filters made to the table.

 After clicking the square stop button in the lower left-hand corner, you are now able to toggle in and out of the sort that was created with the shortcut keys Ctrl + k and Ctrl + Shift + K.

 Editing the Shortcut Keys

 At some point, you may want to edit your shortcut keys.
 For example, I used Ctrl + k as a shortcut for sorting tables, but Ctrl + k already had a function tied to it.
 The normal function of Ctrl + k is to insert a hyperlink.

 For this reason, I’d like to change the shortcut key to Ctrl + u.
 To change the shortcut key, you must go to the view tab and click the macro button in the macro section.
 Then, click on view macros.

 Next, choose the macro from the list where the shortcut key needs to be changed from the list.
 Click on the options button and you will have the opportunity to change the shortcut key.

-Workbooks that have recorded macros need saved under the .xlsm file extension.
+Workbooks that have recorded macros need to be saved under the .xlsm file extension.
 To do so click on the File tab and then click “Save As.”
 Find a location to save the file and click on the down arrow to the left of the save button.
-Select the “Excel Macro Enabled Workbook (*.xlsm)” option and click save.
+Select the “Excel Macro-Enabled Workbook (*.xlsm)” option and click save.

 © 2018 Joshua Crowder